Why is this important?

 The rules about claiming benefits abroad are very complicated and you should get help from an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-The Department for Work and Pensions website has a useful guide to benefits in the EEA.
-Go to www.dwp.gov.uk.
+The Department for Work and Pensions website has information about benefits abroad at www.dwp.gov.uk.